HamerSoft/Better-Resources/README.md

 ### Root & Nested Resources folders

-In contrary to common believe Unity3D does support nested resources folders.
+In contrary to common believe, Unity3D does support nested resources folders.
 So, for example:
 A path like: `<Project>/Assets/Resources/RandomFolder/Resources/MyAsset.asset` is supported by Unity3D.
 Another fun fact is that `MyAsset.asset` can be loaded through the built-in Resources Api using these two paths: